anime-vsub/app/README.md

 > [!TIP]
 > The current desktop version [open source](https://github.com/anime-vsub/desktop-web) is available at: https://animevsub.eu.org

-> ~~The goal of this application is to allow users to interact intuitively and explore new Anime sets in place of the outdated web interface of [animevietsub](https://animevietsub.pro).~~
+> The goal of this application is to allow users to interact intuitively and explore new Anime sets in place of the outdated web interface of [animevietsub](https://animevietsub.pro).
 >
 > And especially this app will **speed up the Anime viewer by 20 times**!!
 That means no more `loading...`, enjoy the best quality Anime episodes and no `loading...`

+> [!WARNING]
+> Customized [Capacitor](https://github.com/ionic-team/capacitor) kernel codes under the MIT license are also included in this repository

 [![Build APK](https://github.com/anime-vsub/app/actions/workflows/build-apk.yml/badge.svg)](https://github.com/anime-vsub/app/actions/workflows/build-apk.yml)
 [![Test](https://github.com/anime-vsub/app/actions/workflows/test.yml/badge.svg)](https://github.com/anime-vsub/app/actions/workflows/test.yml) <!-- <img src="https://img.shields.io/github/v/release/anime-vsub/app?color=green&display_name=tag&label=APK"> -->